Claiming something is the best is always risky.

 All the same, the Cares Trail, or Ruta del Cares in Spanish, would have to be a strong candidate for the title of Spain’s best one-day walk.

 It follows the Cares River as its slices through the middle of the Picos de Europa mountain range in northern Spain, creating a gorge up to 1.5km deep.

 The gorge, Garganta del Cares in Spanish, would be impassable but for a canal carved into its sheer limestone walls in 1916-21.

 An extraordinary feat of engineering, the canal was built to divert part of the river’s flow to a hydroelectric power station.

 The trail was built to allow workers to maintain the canal and carry supplies up the gorge.
-In places the trail is right next to the canal, elsewhere the canal is far below or vanishes into a tunnel bored through the mountains.
+At times the trail is right next to the canal, but sometimes the canal is far below or vanishes into a tunnel bored through the mountains.

 In places the track is little more than a notch cut into the cliffside; elsewhere the trail builders carved tunnels with windows cut through the rock to let light in, like the Windows Walkway in New Zealand’s Karangahake Gorge (a historic trail built for gold miners in the late 1800s).

 The gorge itself is intensely green and vertiginously steep.
 As you climb into its upper reaches it becomes steadily more spectacular; by the time you approach Caín, the village that marks the end point of the walk, the distance from the Rio Cares gurgling at the bottom of the gorge to the limestone peaks at the top is about 1.5km.
 The river is so far down it flows through a damp, ferny microclimate rarely touched by the sun.

 Whichever way you look there’s nothing but raw, jaw-dropping beauty.
 After a while I just didn’t know where to look or what to photograph.